Guardianship in Muslim Law

 Father is entitled in Hanafi Law to the custody of a boy over seven years of age and of an unmarried girl who has attained puberty.

-In Shia Law custody of male child over two years and an unmarried girl of seven years or more.
+In Shia Law, custody of a male child over two years and an unmarried girl of seven years or more.

 The following are the grounds where a court will interfere with the father’s guardianship of his children:-